Complex, dynamic, adaptive systems, emerge from sets of "peer"

 interconnected set.
 For example, individual humans participate

-social sets, e.g., families, companies, clubs, markets, tribes,
+in many social sets, e.g., families, companies, clubs, markets,

-nations, etc. Each social group is distinct from the others and
+tribes, nations, etc. Each social group is distinct from the

-on different kinds of human interaction.
-Yet the various social
+others and relies on different kinds of human interaction.
+Yet

-sets, there will be subtle linkages between the sets.
-Such is
+will be subtle linkages between the sets.
+Such is the case in

 Multi-level emergence is especially important to understanding both multi-level digital and multi-level biological systems.
 Such emergence poses severe, sometimes insurmountable, challenges for the predictability and manageability of the resulting systems.
 Each new level obeys its own "operating" principles that, at each subsequent higher level, operate at a larger scale, at a slower pace.
 And each new level is increasingly divorced from those of the base elements, whether those elements are atoms or bits.
 Understanding or predicting the behavior of higher level systems in terms of their underlying atoms or bits quickly becomes impossible.
 Human behavior is simply not explainable in terms of atoms nor is the Internet explainable in terms of bits.